 Rick van Leeuwen

-Rick van Leeuwen is senior-tchnician/laboratory manager of the Department of Cardiology at Maastricht.
-He has more than 25 years of expertise as senior technician in different research labs at different locations in the Netherlands, of which 17 yeart at Maastricht UMC+.
+Rick van Leeuwen is the senior technician/laboratory manager of the Department of Cardiology at Maastricht.
+He has more than 30 years of expertise as senior technician in different research labs at renowned research facilities in the Netherlands, of which 20 years at Maastricht UMC+.

 My research aspect is more in the protein field, like unravelling protein-protein interactions in viral myocarditis with techniques like pull down assays and co-immunoprecipitation or to identify new protein targets by mass spectrometry.
 In order to understand the mechanism, I study in vitro, signal transduction pathways in isolated neonatal cardiomyocytes and fibroblasts by Western Blotting.
-Therefore, I use also other primary cells (macrophages), isolation of adult cardiomyocytes and cell lines.
+Therefore, I use other primary cells (macrophages from bone marrow), isolation of adult mouse cardiomyocytes and multiple cell lines.

 For micro-RNA research, I use Northern Blot techniques and to study mRNA targets or unknown microRNA I perform RNA-immunoprecipitation (RIP) assays with Argonaute-2 and RNA pull down assay.
 For establishing the targets, I use next gen RNA sequencing tools.
-Furthermore, I am introducing novel techniques/technologies to optimise our research scoops and to improve routine lab techniques with recent high tech compounds.
+Furthermore, I am introducing novel techniques/technologies to optimize our research interests and improve routine lab techniques with recent high-tech compounds.